CharlieAgoge/DevSecOps-Projects/README.md

 SAST involves analyzing the application's source code or binary code without executing it.
 This is done to identify security vulnerabilities, coding errors, and other issues in the codebase.

 #### Tools:
-- **SonarQube**: Provides static code analysis to identify bugs, vulnerabilities, and code smells in various programming languages.
+- **CodeQl**: Provides static code analysis to identify bugs, vulnerabilities, and code smells in various programming languages.
-- **Checkmarx**: Offers comprehensive SAST capabilities to identify and remediate security vulnerabilities in source code.

 ### 2. Software Composition Analysis (SCA)
 SCA focuses on identifying and managing open-source components and third-party libraries used in the application.
 It helps in detecting known vulnerabilities in dependencies.